Ricardodpalmeida/ricsite/README.md

 - Skills
 - Languages

-For detailed maintenance guides, refer to the `notes.txt` file, which includes:
-- How to add blog posts in both languages
-- How to use markdown in data.json
-- Site maintenance schedule and procedures

 ## 🔒 reCAPTCHA Setup

 The site uses Google reCAPTCHA v3 to protect the contact email from bots: